gemmee/alx-low_level_programming/0x00-hello_world/README.md

 ### [101-quote.c](./101-quote.c)

-Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
+Write a C program that prints exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19`, followed by a new line, to the standard error.

 - You are not allowed to use any functions listed in the NAME section of the `man 3 printf` or `man 3 puts`
 - Your program should return `1`